 If the idea of a root canal makes you feel nervous, don’t let it!
-Your comfort is always our priority at Huckabee Dental and we offer oral sedation, IV sedation and nitrous oxide (laughing gas) sedation options to help you relax during your root canal.
+Your comfort is always our priority at Huckabee Dental and we offer oral sedation, IV sedation and laughing gas sedation options to help you relax during your root canal.

 What Is Root Canal Therapy?